Aulani

 Aulani, a Disney Resort & Spa, is a beachside resort hotel at the Ko Olina Resort in Kapolei, Hawaii, on the island of Oahu.
 It is one of Disney's "stand-alone" hotels, situated in a location without any adjacent theme parks, alongside Disney's Hilton Head Island Resort and Disney's Vero Beach Resort.

-The resort opened to the public on August 29, 2011, and features 351 hotel rooms and 481 time-share villas spread across 21 acres.
+The resort opened to the public on August 29, 2011, and features 351 hotel rooms and 481 Disney Vacation Club villas spread across 21 acres.
 As of July 2025, the resort has several dining establishments, including Makahiki, The Olelo Room, Ulu Cafe, and 'AMA'AMA.
 Additionally, there are smaller outlets for snacks, including the poolside lounge 'Off the Hook'.